Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Acknowledgement

 \section{Acknowledgement}

-This research was funded by Yunnan Provincial Department of Education Science Research Fund Project (Grant No. 2025J0942, 2026J0977), Yunnan Provincial Xiao Rui Expert Workstation (Grant No. 202605AF350031), 2025 Self-funded Science and Technology Projects of Chuxiong Prefecture (Grant No. cxzc2025004, cxzc2025008), Chuxiong Normal University Doctoral Research Initiation Fund Project (Grant No. BSQD2407, BSQD2507), and Dongying Science Development Fund (Grant No. DJB2023015).
+We thank Zhencheng Fu and Krzysztof Fornalski for helpful comments and insightful suggestions.
+This research was funded by Yunnan Provincial Department of Education Science Research Fund Project (Grant No. 2025J0942, 2026J0977), Yunnan Provincial Xiao Rui Expert Workstation (Grant No. 202605AF350031), 2025 Self-funded Science and Technology Projects of Chuxiong Prefecture (Grant No. cxzc2025004, cxzc2025008), Chuxiong Normal University Doctoral Research Initiation Fund Project (Grant No. BSQD\,\,\, 2407, BSQD2507), and Dongying Science Development Fund (Grant No. DJB2023015).